-The Indian Design Office conducts both procedural and substantive examinations.
+The Design Office conducts both procedural and substantive examinations.
 A novelty search is conducted in the database of earlier designs applied for, registered and published in India.
-The representations of the design are checked to ascertain whether they exhibit the claimed features of the design clearly.
+The representations of the design are checked to ascertain whether they clearly exhibit the claimed features of the design.
 The examiners also examine the class of the article to which the design is applied and whether it is capable of being sold separately.
 If the design, as applied for, does not comply with any legal requirement, an office action is issued.
-Under current practice, an office action is issued around two to three months after the date of filing and the applicant must file its response to the office action within six months of the date of filing.
+Under current practice, an office action is issued around one to two months after the date of filing and the applicant must file its response to the office action within six months of the date of filing.
 This period can be extended by three months, provided that a prior application seeking such an extension is filed with the controller of designs.
-In exceptional cases, where it is not possible to show the design by way of representation, the Design Office may direct that a sample of the article be submitted.
+In exceptional cases, where it is not possible to show the design by way of representation, the Design Office may request the submission of a sample of the article.
+The Design Office's procedural objections to design applications usually comprise requests for a power of attorney, clear drawings and certified copies of the priority documents.
+If the highlighted defects are not rectified, the applicant will be heard in person.